-- In the last six months, the median processing time for applications to be processed was 21 days for April, 31 days for May, 42 days for June, 28 days for July, 22 days for August and 36 days for September 2023.
-The median for all applications processed in the first six months of the 2023/24 financial year was 28 days [Table 6]. - Processing times were calculated by determining the time between an application being received and a decision being made, or the application being withdrawn.
-This includes the time spent waiting to receive evidence from clients but does not include additional time to make payments.
-See the About the data section for further information on processing times.
+In the last six months, the median processing time for applications to be processed was 14 working days for April, 12 working days for May, 10 working days for June, 13 working days for July, five working days for August and 13 working days for September 2024.

+- The median for all applications processed in the 2024/25 financial year to date was 11 working days [Table 6]. - See the About the data section for further information on processing times.